 Before working at Bosch, he obtained his PhD from the Heidelberg university in interdisciplinary mathematics and he collaborated with systems biologists and epidemiologists during his postdocs at the center for modeling and simulations in the biosciences in Heidelberg and Yale School of Public Health.

 Jörg is currently pursuing his PhD in the machine learning lab of Frank Hutter.
-He is working on reinforcement learning, neural architecture search and transfer learning.
+He is working on reinforcement learning, neural architecture search and transfer learning with a special interest in microbiology.

 During his PhD, David worked on new unsupervised machine learning and medical applications in the field of brain-computer interfaces.
-Since January 2020, he is working at Averbis focusing on text mining.
+After completion, he joined Averbis where he works on natural language processing for medical documents.

-Torsten is currently doing his PhD on the intersection of machine learning and control theory with a focus on safe reinforcement learning.
+Torsten has previosuly worked on the intersection of machine learning and control theory with a focus on safe reinforcement learning.
+He also worked in his own startup and as a technical consultant for Averbis.